 The No-Papering of a Criminal Case

 Although technically not a diversion program, the best-case scenario in any situation in which a person has been arrested is that the case will be “no-papered.”
 This is the dismissal of the case before formal charges are instituted.

 In filling out the police report, the officer will typically include the criminal offense he or she thinks is merited based on the facts of the incident that led to the arrest.
-The police paperwork is then sent over to the “papering” unit at either the U.S. Attorney’s Office or the Office of the Attorney General where it is reviewed by a prosecutor.
+The police paperwork is then sent over to the “papering” unit at either the Office of the U.S. Attorney or the Office of the Attorney General where it is reviewed by a prosecutor.